The Benefits of Continuous Improvement in the Workplace

 Kaizen is a Japanese term that stands for "change for the better."
 Kaizen supports the perspective that everything can be improved, even if it's incremental.
 Continuous incremental improvements over time are viewed as desirable and can translate into improved quality, reduced costs, simplified work processes, less waste, and improved customer satisfaction and profits.
 Kaizen is a critical part of the broader Toyota Production System.

 Continuous Improvement Is a Way of Life

-The late quality guru, W. Edwards Deming said that managers and organizations must have a consistency of purpose and a deep and abiding dedication to constant, ongoing improvement in order to satisfy customers, beat the competition, and retain jobs.
+The late quality guru W. Edwards Deming said that managers and organizations must have a consistency of purpose and a deep and abiding dedication to constant, ongoing improvement in order to satisfy customers, beat the competition, and retain jobs.
 Deming's focus was on ensuring that continuous improvement was bred into the culture, not something that was momentary or occasional.
 He often criticized managers for being short-sighted and focusing on the wrong measures.
-He encouraged managers to invest in the long-term by focusing on meaningful measures of continuous improvement.
+In contrast, Deming encouraged managers to invest in the long-term by focusing on meaningful measures of continuous improvement.

 Organizations that excel at continuous improvement incorporate it into their values and reflect it in their hiring and training.
 They also incorporate it into their employee evaluation and compensation system.
-If you visit a firm that excels at this work, the signs of continuous improvement are visible in every aspect of the culture.
+Employees take greater ownership in these companies because they are invested in the process of ongoing improvement.
+If you visit a firm that excels at this work, the signs of continual refinements will be visible in every aspect of the culture.
 Continuous improvement is a way of life, not a passing fad or short-term fix.